rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 ### Git
 Git is version control system that tracks changes to files and enables collaboration, while GitHub is a web-based hosting service for Git repositories.
 And in this scenario, the deployment will be based on the Ansible playbook from MOBB GitHub repository at [https://github.com/rh-mobb/ansible-rosa](https://github.com/rh-mobb/ansible-rosa).

-We are specifying the default environment and variables in the following directories:
-* <code>./environment/*/group_vars/all.yaml</code> - environment setup
-* <code>./roles/_vars/defaults/main.yml</code> - variables

-And these default variables will be overridden by specific variables which we will discuss in a second.
+We are specifying the default variables in <code>./roles/_vars/defaults/main.yml</code>, and these default variables will then be overridden by specific variables located in <code>./environment/*/group_vars/all.yaml</code> depends on the scenario.

 For now, let's take a look at what these default variables are.
 Below are the snippets from <code>./roles/_vars/defaults/main.yml</code>: